 What is ELIA Frames™?

-“ The ELIA Frames™ reading system is designed to be understood by touch for those with a visual impairment but also visually by people who have full sight.
-This creates a common means of communication, allowing people to share ideas seamlessly.”
+“ The ELIA Frames™ is designed to be understood by touch for those with a visual impairment but also visually and by touch by people who have full sight.
+This creates a common means of communication, allowing people to share ideas seamlessly.
+It’s an excellent labeling tool for both!”

 We based ELIA Frames™ on the standard (Roman) alphabet because roughly 70% of the world’s population uses it to read and write (1).
 This means about 200 million people with a visual impairment could benefit from ELIA Frames™ in its current design (2).
 The other 85 million could benefit from the font if customized to their standard scripts.